icpc/ccs-specs/Contest_API.md

 ### Authentication

-The API provider may allow unauthenticated access to information that is fully public - i.e. may be visible to everyone including spectators and teams.
+The API provider may allow unauthenticated access to information that is fully public, i.e. that may be visible to everyone including spectators and teams.
 If provided this must be read-only access (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed).